Chicago-style hot dog

-A Chicago-style hot dog, Chicago dog, or Chicago red hot is a hot dog comprising an all-beef frankfurter on a poppy seed bun, originating in Chicago, Illinois.
-The hot dog is topped with yellow mustard, chopped white onions, bright green sweet pickle relish, a dill pickle spear, tomato slices or wedges, pickled sport peppers (a variety of Capsicum annuum), and a dash of celery salt.
+A Chicago-style hot dog, Chicago dog, or Chicago red hot is a hot dog made with a natural casing all-beef frankfurter (most often the Vienna Beef brand), that is typically served on a poppy seed bun and topped with yellow mustard, chopped white onions, neon relish, a dill pickle spear, tomato slices or wedges, pickled sport peppers, and a dash of celery salt.
+It originates from and is considered a defining symbol of Chicago, Illinois.

-The complete assembly of a Chicago hot dog is said to be "dragged through the garden" due to the many toppings.
+The complete assembly of a Chicago hot dog is said to be "dragged through the garden" due to the many vegetable toppings.
 The method for cooking the hot dog varies depending on the vendor's preference.
 Most often they are steamed or water-simmered, or less often grilled over charcoal (in which case they are referred to as "char-dogs").

-The canonical recipe does not include ketchup, and there is a widely shared opinion among many Chicagoans and aficionados that ketchup is unacceptable.
-A number of Chicago hot dog vendors do not offer ketchup as a condiment.
+Vienna Beef's 'canonical' recipe does not include ketchup, and there is a widely shared consensus among most Chicagoans and aficionados that ketchup is an unacceptable addition, as its sweetness can overwhelm the salty and savory flavors of the Chicago dog's vegetable toppings.
+A number of Chicago hot dog vendors outright refuse to offer ketchup as a topping, and some vendors even enforce rules against ketchup or post signs mocking the practice.
+The negative perception of ketchup in Chicago also ties back to the Chicago dog's Depression-era origins, during which ketchup was often used to mask the flavor of spoiled and low-quality meat.

 History

-The hot dog arrived in Chicago through Frankfurt from Vienna.
-Pork sausages have been known in Frankfurt since the 13th century.
-In the 19th century, a butcher in Vienna added beef to the sausage mixture.
-He called this a "wiener-frankfurter".
-Eventually reaching Chicago, franks served in buns became popular at fairs and baseball games.
-Reportedly the pork-free and kosher-style all-beef frank was originated by Fluky's in 1929.
-During the Great Depression they were sold for a nickel out of carts along Maxwell Street.
-Two Austrian Hungarian immigrants sold their Vienna Beef franks at the 1893 World's Columbian Exposition in Chicago.
-Vienna Beef became a major producer of hot dogs and by the early 2000s was one of the major suppliers for hot dog carts.

-The celery salt is a result of the existence of many local celery farms, Lakeview, Illinois being a celery farming area up until the 1920s.